LukeShu/leaguer/doc/Sprint2-Retrospective.md

 key is limited to utilizing 10 pulls per 10 seconds.

 ## Parse Riot data and attach to scoring subsystem {#parse-riot}

+We successfully parse the data we recieve from the Riot servers.
+The information is stored in a JSON hash which we separate based on the information we want (like kills, deaths, etc).
+One issue with our current pull method is that it can exceed the pull limit that is on our current development key.
+To fix this, we are planning on implementing a remote user id to link users Leaguer information to their Riot information.

 ## Teach Andrew and Tomer AJAX {#teach-ajax}
 ## Make pages auto-update with AJAX  {#ajax}
 ## Setting up a Tournament View for matches and tree {#match-gui}